Monasteries in Spain: The first Hispanic monasteries

 The cloister was an enclosure that isolated and protected the monastery and its residents, which is very important to the religious life being cultivated.
 In one chapter, the San Isidoro rule states:

 "The mill of the monastery on its premises only have one door and one wicket to leave the garden."

 It was later advised that the city remain separate from the cloister, and respect that separation.
 This suggests the building of an enclosure or wall surrounding the buildings and gardens of the monastery.
 This first is called monastic enclosure or cloister.

 The second concept is referred to the domus, i.e. the group of houses which constitute the monastery.
 Documents refer to two different places within the monasteries: domus domorum, or ultimate home, which refers to the church building, and maior domus, which is the served as bedrooms and community activities.
 According to the surviving descriptions and annotations, the maior domus should be a dependency of high architectural quality and large size, standing next to the church, at the height of the atrium.

 In the domus as a whole, there were several required dwellings such as the cilla, nursing, the punishment cell, the novitiate, the gatekeeper's shelter.
 What would be called a chapter house centuries later among the Benedictines was referred to at this time as a conference room in these early Hispanic monasteries.
 Many documents mention this space and its utility but historians are not certain where it was located.
 It is known that minor issues monks gathered in the choir.

 Documentation of these early Hispanic monasteries is abundant and descriptive.
-However, only a few of the cloisters have been preserved; the rest of the sites are lost and archaeological evidence is inconclusive.
+However, only a few of the cloisters have been preserved; the remainder of the sites are lost and archaeological evidence is inconclusive.